andrew/ultimate-awesome/README.md

 - [visionOS_Resources](https://github.com/silvinaroldan/visionOS_Resources) -  🥽 A collection of examples, projects and resources for visionOS.  .
 - [awesome-work-tools](https://github.com/snakorse/awesome-work-tools) - 工具链收集.
 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
-- [awesome-book](https://github.com/sunxyz/awesome-book) - A curated list of awesome things related to book .
 - [awesome-open-source](https://github.com/Superp0sit1on/awesome-open-source) - 😎 A curated list of all the best free and open-source software for every need!.
 - [awesome-windows](https://github.com/thechampagne/awesome-windows) - :computer: :tada: An awesome & curated list of best applications and tools for Windows.
 (Clone of  .
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.